rdswift/picard-docs-restructure/config/options_general.rst

 **Ignore MBIDs when loading new files**

-   If you disable this option Picard will not use MusicBrainz identifiers (MBIDs) stored in the files to automatically load the corresponding MusicBrainz release and match the loaded file to the correct track.
-This is useful when re-processing files that have been previously tagged with incorrect information.
+   If you enable this option Picard will not use MusicBrainz identifiers (MBIDs) stored in the files to automatically load the corresponding MusicBrainz release and match the loaded file to the correct track.
+Leaving this option disabled is useful when re-processing files that have been previously tagged with incorrect information.

 **Check for plugin updates during start-up**